Hoyasumii/avengers-endgame/README.md

 NEBULA (2014): I swear...I will make you proud.

-[Nebula (2014) is suddenly in pain and opens up future N
+[Nebula (2014) is suddenly in pain and opens up future Ne